pieterjanvanthienen/DroneDemo/README.md

 **'Interactive demo on the indoor localization, control and navigation of drones'**
 at KU Leuven, Faculty of Engineering Science, Department of Mechanical Engineering

+Click on the image below to watch the demo video on YouTube:

+[![Watch the video](https://img.youtube.com/vi/1B8Fnf_XZwo/0.jpg)](https://www.youtube.com/watch?v=1B8Fnf_XZwo?style=centerme)

 This document serves as an instruction manual for installation and use of the demo.

-Click on the image below to watch the demo video on youtube:

-[![Watch the video](https://img.youtube.com/vi/1B8Fnf_XZwo/0.jpg)](https://www.youtube.com/watch?v=1B8Fnf_XZwo?style=centerme)

 ## Hardware requirements